gt3/cs131_notes_dev/_chapters/pixels/features_and_fitting.md

 ## Random Sample Consensus (RANSAC)

 Both Hough transform and RANSAC rely on voting to arrive at the optimum model.
 The part where they differ is in how the model is chosen.
 As the name suggests, RANSAC introduces randomness in the model selection process.
 A number of models are proposed until one is found that is supported by a consensus of features (voters).
-Let's try to understand the algorithm.
+Let's try to understand the non-deterministic algorithm.

 **Algorithm**